 - For cancellation terms and requests, contact the developer directly as cancellation policies vary.
 A developer is responsible to inform SCE if a Customer-Developer Agreement has expired, cancelled, if a customer is no longer part of the Community Renewables Program, or has moved out of SCE’s territory.
 That customer will no longer be eligible for bill credits.

 - Customer charges and/or credits on the SCE customer bill, speak with your account representative or call the SCE Customer Contact Center at 1-866-701-7867.

 - Customer concerns regarding developer conduct, e-mail CommRenewables@SCE.com

 - Green-e and the Community Renewables Program, please visit here for more information.

-Learn about the Green Rate and how you can you can contribute to more renewable energy for our community.
+Learn about the Green Rate and how you can contribute to more renewable energy for our community.
 Learn more

 If you are a developer and interested in participating in SCE’s Community Renewables program, please learn more here.

 Charges and credits are updated annually as part of SCE’s Energy Resource Recovery Account (ERRA) proceeding, and credits may also be updated when there is a substantial change to the generated revenue requirement.
 View more information regarding the current Rate Components here.
 Advice Letter 4736-E and Advice Letter 4736 E-A